Configuring Active Directory Discovery Rules

 Before you configure an Active Directory discovery rule:

-- Deploy a master agent on a machine in the client infrastructure.
+- Deploy a master agent on a machine in the company infrastructure.
 The machine must be included in a domain within which computers will be discovered.

 - Make sure you have an account with local Administrator permissions on all computers that you want to discover.

-- Make sure that client computers are powered on and configured to allow discovery: the Remote Scheduled Tasks Management (RPC) firewall rule must allow inbound traffic.
+- Make sure that remote computers are powered on and configured to allow discovery: the Remote Scheduled Tasks Management (RPC and RPC-EPMAP) firewall rules must allow inbound traffic.

-- On client computers that run a Windows desktop OS, the Windows Management Instrumentation (WMI-In) firewall rule must be configured allow inbound traffic.
+- On remote computers that run a Windows desktop OS, the Windows Management Instrumentation (WMI-In) firewall rule must be configured allow inbound traffic.

 - If you plan to assign a backup policy as part of the discovery procedure, create a new backup policy or check and if necessary customize one of the predefined policies.